Using Modal Dialogs Edit Page

 closeModal: function() { return this.disconnectOutlet({ outlet: 'modal', parentView: 'application' }); } |

-It may also be helpful to use a modal-dialog
+It may also be helpful to use a modal-dialog component to handle common markup

 and interactions such as rendering an overlay and handling clicks outside of the